• Skip to primary navigation

 • 💬 Comments

-• Packed with Protein - At 13g of protein a slice, this banana bread is a hearty snack or an easy meal replacement for breakfast.
+• Packed with Protein - At 13 grams of protein a slice, this banana bread is a hearty snack or a leisurely meal replacement for breakfast.

-• Easy Breakfast - Bake a loaf at the beginning of the week for easy breakfast on busy mornings.
-Serve room temperature or warm.
+• Make-Ahead Breakfast - Protein-packed banana bread is excellent for meal prep, especially for on-the-go breakfast.
+Bake a loaf at the beginning of the week for a leisurely breakfast on busy mornings.
+Serve at room temperature or warm.

 The ingredients you need for this recipe.

-• Inclusions - Walnuts are optional but they add a desirable textural element to the bread.
+• Walnuts (roughly chopped) - Walnuts are optional but add a desirable textural element to the bread.

 How to Make Protein Banana Bread